Rosewood1985/ai-sports-edge/memory-bank/activeContext.md

-# Active Context: GDPR/CCPA Compliance Implementation
+# Active Context: Accessibility Implementation and GDPR/CCPA Compliance

 ## Current Focus

+We are currently working on two major initiatives:

+### 1. Accessibility Implementation

+We are enhancing the accessibility of the AI Sports Edge application by implementing accessible atomic components and updating screens to use these components.
+This work is critical for ensuring the app is usable by people with disabilities and complies with accessibility guidelines.

+#### Key Components

+1. **Accessible Atomic Components**

+   - AccessibleThemedText with semantic type props
+   - AccessibleThemedView with enhanced accessibility props
+   - AccessibleTouchableOpacity with proper interaction states

+2. **Screen Updates**

+   - Updating existing screens to use accessible components
+   - Adding proper accessibility labels, roles, and states
+   - Ensuring proper heading hierarchy

+3. **Documentation**
+   - Comprehensive accessibility patterns guide
+   - Best practices for different component types
+   - Testing procedures for accessibility compliance

+### 2. GDPR/CCPA Compliance Implementation

-We are currently focused on implementing GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) compliance for AI Sports Edge.
+We are implementing GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) compliance for AI Sports Edge.
 This is a critical pre-launch task that addresses legal requirements for handling user data.

-## Key Components
+#### Key Components

 1. **Data Inventory and Mapping**